AVSystem/developer-zone/docs/Cloud_integrations/Device_Integration_Center/integrations/datacake.md

 ## Create webhook in {{ coiote_long_name }}

-Go back to your domain in {{ coiote_long_name }}.
-Go to **Integrations > Data Integration Center** and create a Webhook event handler that will forward device telemetry.
+1. Go back to your domain in {{ coiote_long_name }}.
+2. Go to **Integrations > Data Integration Center** and create a Webhook event handler that will forward device telemetry.

 ![Forward device telemetry](../images/datacake-filter-config.webp "Forward device telemetry")

 ### Configure Datacake webhook parameters

-Apply the filter and go to the connection configuration step to configure the fields as follows:
+1. Apply the filter and go to the connection configuration step to configure the fields as follows:
     - set the formatting to `Generic`,
     - set the URL to the `HTTP Endpoint URL` you copied before from the Datacake configuration view.
 It should look like this: `https://api.datacake.co/integrations/api/aaaaaaaa-bbbb-cccc-dddd-eeeeffffggg/`,
     - set the Authorization to `No authorization`, as Datacake treats the endpoint URL as a token itself.

-**Test the event handler** to confirm that you entered your data correctly.
-Then, click **Next step** and **Add event handler** to create the event handler.
+2. To confirm that you entered your data correctly, test the event handler.
+3. To create the event handler, click **Next step** and **Add event handler**.

 ![datacake-configuration](../images/datacake-configuration.webp)